Weekly Grinds 5th Year

 Key personalities, core course content and material outside the syllabus will be analysed to give the student extra insight and understanding of these modules to aim for the higher grades in the state exams.

-Throughout the year, students will gain access to data, content and personalities that often do not feature in mainstream textbooks.
+Throughout the year, students will gain access to data, content and personalities from the Institute of Education History notes that often do not feature in mainstream textbooks.
 The students will have a stronger grasp of each course topic and a greater range of content with which to answer any exam question.

 Students will also be introduced to the several core-course themes that run through each of the modules.
 These themes influence the frame-working of exam questions.
 Knowledge of these themes and how they feature throughout the various course topics will help students achieve a deeper understanding of the subject and ensure they are better prepared for the state examination.